(EXPANDED FROM 12/10/2021)

-Brooks Stevens’s proposed redesign of the Studebaker Lark four-door sedan came off pretty weird.
-That’s too bad, because the concept car could have been a baby 1961-63 Lincoln Continental.
-The proposed design was apparently intended for introduction in the 1965 model year.
+That’s too bad, because with a bit of tweaking it could have been a baby 1961-63 Lincoln Continental.
+The proposed Lark was apparently intended for introduction in the 1965 model year.

-The concept sedan was based upon the same new body shell as a wagon and two-door coupe that Stevens also designed.
-That meant a much lower profile than the existing Lark, whose basic body dated way back in 1953.
+The smartest aspect of Stevens’s proposal was that the same basic body shell could be shared by a four-door sedan, a wagon and a two-door coupe that would have replaced the Hawk.
+However, unlike Loewy’s proposals, they had a much lower beltline than the existing Lark, whose body was introduced way back in 1953.

 Stevens designed a toy-like car for an aging chassis

-Although the new design looked much more contemporary than the existing Lark, the ultra-low beltline and tiny wheels gave off a toy car vibe.
+Although the new design looked admirably contemporary, the ultra-low beltline and tiny wheels gave off a toy car vibe.
 To make matters worse, Stevens added odd styling flourishes such as boomerang-shaped sculpting on the C-pillar.

 If this proposed Lark had reached production, it’s hard to see how it could have sold well enough to keep Studebaker in the automotive business.
 In addition to the off-putting looks, the Lark would have been cramped for its size because the low body was placed on top of an aging chassis.